madzumo/DevOps-Pipeline/README.md

 ## Prerequisites

-1. All you need is an Access Key ID and Secret Key ID.
-However, it's best if you download and install the AWS CLI tool and run
+1. All you need is an **Access Key ID** and **Secret Key ID**.
+   However, it's best if you download and install the AWS CLI tool and run `aws configure` from the command line.
-`aws configure` from the command line.
-This will ask for the Access Key ID and Secret Key ID as well as the region to statically set it on your workstation.
+   This will ask for the Access Key ID, Secret Key ID, and default Region to statically set on your workstation.
-2. This pipeline is configured of many technologies and accesses many components, so it is highly recommended that your Access & Secret ID user have **administrator rights** to the  AWS environment.
+2. This pipeline is accessing many components in your AWS environment, so it is highly recommended that your Access & Secret ID user have **Administrator rights** to the AWS environment.

 ## Download